Ding Dong School: NBC New York

 In 1954, Horwich became Head of Children's Programming for the NBC television network.
 She moved to New York in early 1955 and Ding Dong School was then broadcast from there.
-She remained in this position until 1956 when Ding Dong School was canceled; replacing it would be The Price Is Right.
+She remained in this position until 1956 when Ding Dong School was canceled; replacing it would be The Price Is Right, hosted by Bill Cullen.
 Horwich had previously refused a network request to expand Ding Dong School from 30 minutes to a one-hour daily program. as she felt young children should not watch television for more than a half-hour at a time.
 NBC also wanted to move the program from mornings to either late morning or early afternoon; this request was also refused by Horwich.
 (Note: It is said the person who delivered the ultimatum was Robert W. Sarnoff, the son of David Sarnoff.)
 Horwich was asked to accept commercials from a sponsor who made BB guns.
 When she refused, she was told Ding Dong School would be canceled.
 When the program was canceled, Horwich resigned from her network position, but NBC refused to accept her resignation.